 Device Configuration Backup

-OpenNMS lets you back up the configuration of devices like routers, firewalls, and switches.
-This allows for a better disaster recovery framework in the case of network failure.
+OpenNMS lets you back up the configuration of devices like routers, firewalls, and switches, for better disaster recovery in case of network failure.

 Through the UI, users can: